 Without optimization

 At first, I compile the program without optimization.
-I use the current Microsoft Visual 15 C++ compiler and the GCC 4.8.
+I use the current Microsoft Visual 15 C++ compiler and GCC 4.8.
 Here are the numbers.

 Microsoft Visual C++ Compiler